prosif/Class-scheduler/README.txt

 Backend Installation (works on 32 bit ubuntu):
   Basic Dependencies:
     apt-get install python-dev libxml2-dev libxslt-dev python-glpk
-    #Note python-glpk is not a dependency but seems to install some unlisted required dependency of PyGLPK
+    #Note python-glpk is not a dependency but seems to install some unlisted required dependency

   GLPK:
     Download GLPK v.4.47 from: http://ftp.gnu.org/gnu/glpk/